 One shower is in an annex to the greenhouse.
 It has a rainforest shower above an old-school bathtub, rough tiled floor, and two corners full of banana trees that poke their heads out of the tarp that the annex is covered with (see photo on left).
 The hot water comes from a solar shower setup, so it takes a few minutes but given that the warmth from the greenhouse filters through, you’re never cold.

-The second shower is in the middle of the garden, in a thicket of cañas (the local version of bamboo).
+The second shower is in the middle of the garden, in a thicket of cañas (the local version of bamboo, sort of).
 It’s a bit drafty but the water is connected to a gas heater so you can enjoy water so hot it’s almost painful while the wind blows through the cañas.
 The blue sky above and the stone tiles make it a truly pleasant and unique experience (and rest assured, the cañas grow close enough that nothing can be seen from the outside).

 Terra Alta has a few other stunning features: a fire circle for cozy evenings full of laughter and music, an outdoor sink with colorful cups nailed to a nearby tree that serve as toothbrush holders, a star dome natural building that serves as a classroom (and with six coveted plugs to recharge phones and laptops), and a terraced zone that serves as a campsite for participants and volunteers.